robert-stuttaford/docs/documentation/service-interceptors.md

 available to other threads through a concurrency construct (such as a concurrent identity like an atom, ref, or agent, or a concurrent processing form like a future or a delay).
-The body terminates, and the first thread terminates it's processing entirely.
-A new thread calls resume on the post pause context, which resumes interceptor execution with the context from the paused thread.
-The [sse interceptor](https://github.com/pedestal/pedestal/blob/master/service/src/io/pedestal/service/http/sse.clj), which creates a channel for servers to communicate with clients, demonstrates this pattern.
+The body terminates, and the first thread terminates its processing entirely.
+A new thread calls resume on the post-pause context, which resumes interceptor execution with that context.
+The
+[sse interceptor](https://github.com/pedestal/pedestal/blob/master/service/src/io/pedestal/service/http/sse.clj),
+which creates a channel for servers to communicate with clients, demonstrates this pattern.